Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

-Our proof will rely crucially on the fact that, when the restricted root system is of type~$A_2$, the opposition involution is nontrivial.
+Our proof of Theorem~\ref{thm:group-mfd-SL3} relies crucially on the fact that when the restricted root system is of type~$A_2$, the opposition involution is nontrivial.
 For real simple Lie groups of rank~$2$ with trivial opposition involution, there may exist other discrete subgroups of $G_0\times G_0$ acting properly discontinuously and cocompactly on $(G_0\times G_0)/\mathrm{Diag}(G_0)$ (see \cite[\S\,2.2]{kk16}), including some that are not rigid.
-For instance, for $G_0 = \SO(2n,2)$ we can take $\Gamma = \Gamma_1\times\Gamma_2$ where $\Gamma_1$ is a cocompact lattice of $\U(n,1)$ and $\Gamma_2$ acts properly discontinuously and cocompactly on $\SO(2n,2)/\U(n,1)$; such $\Gamma_2$ can be deformed \eg by bending (see \cite{kas12}).
+For instance, for $G_0 = \SO(2n,2)$ we can take $\Gamma = \Gamma_1\times\Gamma_2$ where $\Gamma_1$ is a uniform lattice of $\U(n,1)$ and $\Gamma_2$ acts properly discontinuously and cocompactly on $\SO(2n,2)/\U(n,1)$; such $\Gamma_2$ can be deformed \eg by bending (see \cite{kas12}).
 This example leads us to formulate the following general conjecture; we refer to Section~\ref{subsec:lim-cone} for the notion of limit cone.